KaiNorberg/PatchworkOS/README.md

 > The term "walk" is used instead of "open" since all operations act on file descriptors and the ability to reach files relative to other files is a key part of the security model.
 As such, performing any operation on a file should be thought of as "walking" to it and then acting upon it, instead of merely "opening" it, after walking to a file we could walk to another file relative to it.

-Note that the `FDCWD` constant is no different than standard file descriptors like `STDIN`, `STDOUT` and `STDERR` (called `FDIN`, `FDOUT` and `FDERR` respectively).
-In PatchworkOS, the current working directory is just a file descriptor like any other; an agreed upon convention that allows other processes to easily inherit it when needed.
+Note that the `FDCWD` and `FDROOT` constants are just standard file descriptors like `STDIN`, `STDOUT` and `STDERR` (called `FDIN`, `FDOUT` and `FDERR` respectively).
+In PatchworkOS, the current working directory and root directory are just file descriptors like any other; an agreed upon convention that allows other processes to easily inherit them as needed.

 Then we write to the file using `iowrite()`, passing the file descriptor, a buffer containing the data to write (the `iowrite()` function actually expects an array of `iovec_t` which the `IOBUF()` macro creates on the stack for convenience) and the offset to write at (in this case `IOCUR` to write at the current offset).